itsthisjustin/Liquid-Speech/README.md

 ## Known Limitations

 1. **Single Language**: Currently hardcoded to `en_US`.
 Future versions will support language selection.
-2. **No Confidence Scores**: The native API doesn't expose confidence values, so all scores are 0.0.
-3. **iOS/macOS Only**: Android support is not currently implemented.
+2. **iOS/macOS Only**: Android support is not currently implemented.

 ## Troubleshooting